 Animal welfare

-On the plus side for animals, Champion doesn’t use fur, down, angora, or exotic animal skin in its products.
+On the plus side for animals, Champion doesn’t appear to use wool, down, fur, angora, exotic animal skin, or exotic animal hair in its products.
 The good news ends there, however.
-We found no sign of an animal welfare policy; it uses leather, wool, and exotic animal hair, and it doesn’t seem to trace any animal products even to the first production stage.
-Once again, Champion is “Not Good Enough”.
+We found no sign of a formal animal welfare policy; it uses leather, and it doesn’t seem to trace any animal products even to the first production stage.

 Overall rating: Not good enough

 So, how ethical is Champion?
 Based on our research and robust ratings methodology, we have awarded Champion an overall score of “Not Good Enough”, our second-lowest option.
-Champion may have invented the hoodie, but it needs to reinvent its policies and production practices if it’s going to keep up with other leaders in the sportswear space like Nike and Adidas, who are doing more across the board.
+Champion may have invented the hoodie, but it needs to reinvent its policies and production practices if it’s going to keep up with other leaders in the sportswear space like Nike, who are doing more across the board.

 Note that Good On You ratings consider 100s of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.